Understanding Kanban for Software Development.

 So far you learned how to work on kanban to maintain a sustainable and optimized flow of stories and work items.

-Normal The Regular as-usual stories or work items.
+Normal The Regular as usual stories or work items.

 Expedited The High priority work items like the Severity of one Production issue.
-This goes on the Priority or expedites lane.
+This goes on Priority or expedites lane.

 Time-Bound Stories have a fixed completion date.
 Sometimes Penalty clause is associated with this kind of story.
 In case the business needs something on or before some specific date and is available on backlog way in advance. the team can make the strategy, to bring the work item in Progress accordingly.